gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 $$
 {{< /math >}}

-The following figure shows the expected posterior probability of heads (`1`) as a function of the number of observations.
+The following figure shows the expected posterior probability of heads (`1`) as a function of the number of observations, with the error bounds representing the 50% credible interval (the Bayesian counterpart to the confidence interval).
-The error bounds around the expected value are given by the 50\% credible interval.
 ![expected posterior probability](./posterior-proba-single.png)
-We observe that the expected posterior probability of heads converges to a value of around $0.3$, signifying that the coin is biased towards tails (`0`).
+We observe that the expected posterior probability of heads converges to around $0.3$, indicating that the coin is biased toward tails (`0`).
-Furthermore, the uncertainty of this estimate decreases as the number of observations increases.
+Additionally, as more observations are made, the uncertainty around this estimate decreases, as shown by the narrowing credible interval.

-# What if the probability changes? --- when (iid) Bayesian inference fails
+## What if the Probability Changes? — When (iid) Bayesian Inference Fails
-Suppose now that the probability of heads changes at some point in time.
+In real-world scenarios, it's common for underlying probabilities to change over time.
+In real-world scenarios, it's common for underlying probabilities to change over time.
-For instance, the coin has probability of heads $0.3$ for the first $100$ tosses and then changes to $0.6$ for the remaining tosses.
+For instance, suppose the probability of heads is $p_1$ for the first 100 tosses and then changes to $p_2$ for the remaining tosses.
-We call the first toss with a probability of head of $0.6$ a *changepoint*.
+This shift in probability is known as a *changepoint*, and the first toss with a probability of heads of $p_1$ marks the moment when the change occurs.

-Following an *erroneous* Bayesian reasoning, we could hope that, by observing the data sequentially, and updating the posterior density of $\mu$ after each observation, we could detect the change in the probability of heads and adapt our beliefs accordingly.

-However, this is not the case for the BB-model.

-First, we note that the BB-model assumes that $\mu$ is unknown, but constant.
-Second, the posterior mean of $\mu$ will always consider sums of the observations and the prior.
-This means that if a changepoint were to occur, there is no way to weigh the observations before and after the changepoint differently.

-## An example
-Consider the following sequence of coin tosses:
+At first glance, it might seem intuitive that by using the Bayesian update process, we could sequentially observe the data, detect the changepoint, and adapt our beliefs accordingly.
+However, this assumption leads to incorrect conclusions when using the Beta-Bernoulli (BB) model.

+The issue lies in two key assumptions of the BB-model:

+1. **Constant Probability**: The BB-model assumes that the probability of heads, $\mu$, is unknown but constant throughout the entire sequence.
+It does not account for any changes in the underlying process.
+2. **Equal Weighting of Observations**: The Bayesian update process in the BB-model computes the posterior by summing the prior and all observations equally, regardless of whether a changepoint has occurred.
+This means the model will continue averaging observations from both before and after the changepoint, without distinguishing between them.

+To see an example of this limitation, consider the following sequence of coin tosses, where the first 100 flips have a probability of heads $0.3$, and the last 100 flips have a probability of heads $0.6$:
 ```
 1, 0, 0, 1, 1, 1, 1, 0, 1, 0, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0,
 0, 0, 0, 0, 1, 1, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 1, 0, 0, 1, 0, 0,